Team-01-DAMG-7245/pe-dashboard-ai50-v2/src/lab9/evaluation_output/captions_rag.md

 # RAG Dashboard: CAPTIONS

-Generated: 2025-11-05T18:58:03.959372
+Generated: 2025-11-06T10:28:45.648428
 Chunks Used: 2

 ---

 ## Company Overview
-ClearCaptions, LLC provides a captioning service that generates real-time captions of what the other party says during phone calls.
-This service is specifically designed for individuals with hearing loss, allowing them to read captions on their phones.
+ClearCaptions, LLC provides a captioning service for individuals with hearing loss, allowing them to see on-screen captions of what the other party to the call says in near-real time.
+The service is available exclusively in the United States and its territories.

 ## Business Model and GTM
-The company operates under a model where the captioning service is provided at no cost to qualified users.
-The costs incurred for each minute of captions generated are covered by a federally administered fund, specifically the Telecommunications Relay Services (TRS) fund, which is managed by the Federal Communications Commission (FCC).
-ClearCaptions is available only to U.S. residents who meet specific eligibility criteria, including having hearing loss, living in the U.S., and having internet access.
+ClearCaptions operates under a model where the service is provided at no cost to qualified users, funded through a federally administered Telecommunications Relay Services (TRS) fund.
+Individuals must certify their hearing loss and have home internet access to qualify for the service.
+The company states that a ClearCaptions specialist will install the phone and provide training at no charge.

 ## Funding & Investor Profile
 Not disclosed.